 Children will often recreate common themes and difficulties they are going through in their story and then try to make sense of it with the help of the counsellor.
-Using role play, the child can embody each of the characters in turn, expressing themselves through the different perspectives.
+Using role-play, the child can embody each of the characters, in turn, expressing themselves through different perspectives.
 This helps them develop a new narrative and wider perspective, whilst simultaneously processing what’s happened.

 Using storyboarding and comic strips in therapy gives the child the flexibility to explore and try out different endings, experiment with their own feelings and responses as well as those of other characters.
 It also enables serious topics to be brought to life, worked through, and re-enacted at the child’s own pace.
 This allows them to feel safe and in control whilst developing their autonomy.

 Using a storyboard structure, the child can create their own story version or adapt and improvise it.
 The characters can be drawn freehand using the drawing software or by selecting an image from the Canvas’ picture library.
 These images can be resized and repositioned, and text boxes or thought bubbles can be used to add dialogue, all of which give the child power over the story.
 This activity allows the child to express their feelings through verbalising what the characters may say, which helps them sense how these words will be interpreted and perceived.

 Often children do not have the words to say or explain how they feel, or the confidence to share their innermost feelings.
 They will often try to change the subject, distract, or respond with ‘I don’t know or ‘not now’ when adults try to discuss difficult conversations with them.